1967 Kennedy Half Dollar Value (2026 Guide): Errors List & No Mint Mark Worth

 Major Varieties of the 1967 Kennedy Half Dollar

-• 1967 No Mint Mark-Regular strike version produced in large quantities (over 295 million) at the Philadelphia Mint.
+• 1967 No Mint Mark — Regular business strike produced at the Philadelphia Mint in massive quantities (over 295 million).
 Most commonly found in circulated and lower mint-state grades.
+High-grade specimens above MS67 are considered conditional rarities due to the coin’s vulnerability to bag marks.

 1967 No Mint Mark Half Dollar Value